alohaia/fcitx.nvim/README.md

 log = false,
 ```

-- `enable`(`table`): Fcitx status of each enabled modes is stored separately, others' status is stored together.
+- `enable`(`table`): Fcitx status of each enabled modes is stored separately.
+The value's type of each key can be `boolean` or `string`
+    - `true` or `false`: Whether to enable status storing and restoring for this mode group.
+    - A string : The status of the group specified by the key will keep the same as the status of the group specified by the value of the key.
 - `guess_initial_status`(`boolean` or `table`): Whether to get **initial status** of one mode from related modes whose status is initialized.
     - `true`: enable with default settings
     - `false`: disable